jeffrey2212/civitai_downloader-v1/README.md

 # Civitai Model Downloader

-This Python script allows you to download 3D models from the Civitai website by providing a markdown file with links to the models.
+This Python script allows you to download AI models from the Civitai website by providing a markdown file with links to the models.

 ## Features